The most trusted name in compliance reporting.

 About BuildingReports

-Building-safety compliance is critical to service companies, building owners, and fire and safety officials who are charged with safeguarding occupants.
-BuildingReports’ mobile and online inspection reporting tools enable inspectors to gather data on fire and life safety devices quickly to ensure that these devices are working properly and meet code requirements and to identify actions needed to meet compliance through easily verifiable inspection reports.
-With over 3,000,000 inspection reports to date, 500,000 plus buildings with over 180,000,000 devices represented, and more than 700 inspection companies in its network, BuildingReports has earned its reputation as the most trusted name in compliance reporting.
+Building-safety compliance is critical to service companies, building owners, and fire and safety officials charged with safeguarding occupants.
+BuildingReports’ mobile and online inspection reporting tools enable inspectors to accurately gather data on fire and life safety devices—ensuring these devices are working properly and meeting code requirements—as well as identify necessary compliance actions through easily verifiable inspection reports.

 Leader in fire and life safety compliance reporting technology surpasses 3,000,000-inspection report milestone Read More »